sucho-archiving/sucho-archiving.github.io/browsertrix.md

 * `collection:` this should be basically the URL that you scrape, but with hyphens instead of periods in the URL.
 So *http://archangel.kiev.ua* becomes `collection: archangel-kiev-ua`
 * `url:` this is just the base URL in the SUCHO spreadsheet for the URL you're scraping

+(**Tip:** If you're not sure if the site (and everything in it) uses http or https, you can write the URL with a question mark after the s, like so: `https?://www.examplesite.ua`)

 Save the YAML file as `crawl-config.yaml` somewhere easy to navigate to on your computer -- on a Mac, the Documents folder is a good one.
 You will need to be able to change your directory using the command line to where your *crawl-config.yaml* file is saved on your computer to run the Docker command from that directory when you crawl the site.

 For examples of `crawl-config.yaml` files used for the SUCHO project, see our separate Github repository, [browsertrix-yaml-examples](https://github.com/sucho-archiving/browsertrix-yaml-examples).